 We do not permit marquees or gazebos on site.

-Our prices start from £15 per tent per night.
-For an accurate quote & price please use the booking link at the top of the page.
+Our prices start from £15 per tent per night but can depend on time of year and other factors.
+For an accurate quote & price please click here.

 Feel free to contact our fabulous campsite managers with any questions or queries, just email them at email@example.com

 The Royal Oak is situated in a prime position for walking, cycling and exploring the Peak District.

 From the bottom of our campsite grounds you can hop onto the High Peak Trail where you can head towards Parsley Hay and the trail splits into the very popular High Peak and Tissington Trails.

 At Parsley Hay you will discover Parsley Hay Cycle Hire.
 Here you can hire a range of bikes including adult bikes, children's bikes and even tandems!
 Groups of 10+ can pre-book in advance by calling.

 A short distance from The Royal Oak is the endearing village of Monyash.
 From the village you can follow part of the scenic Limestone Way , through the pretty valley of Lathkill Dale.
 This loop is approximately 4 miles long and graded 'easy' so suitable for most.